jchaloupka007/JaycobsTimer/README.md

-# JaycobsTimer
+# Jaycob's Timer
-A rubik's cube timer for all WCA events.
+A Rubik's cube timer for all WCA events.